mosip/id-authentication/docs/design/kernel/kernel-keymanager.md

 **Get Public Key**

-1. Request for public key for the specific ApplicationId, ReferenceId(optional) and the timestamp.
+1. Request received for public key for the specific ApplicationId, ReferenceId(optional) and the timestamp.
 ReferenceId could be multiple instance of entity within Application such as MachineId and TspID for REGISTRATION and IDA respectively.If ReferenceId is not present fetch the public key from SoftHsm for ApplicationId else fetch it from KeyStore DB.

 2. If ReferenceId is not present, Fetch the key-alias for the ApplicationId at given timestamp from KeyAlias DB.
 Fetch the public key from SoftHSM for the key-alias and respond back.If there is no key-alias for ApplicationId and Timestamp then generate a new KeyPair based on expiry and overlapping policy and store in SoftHSM.